 During our inspection we heard staff talking with people who used the service in way that was respectful and caring.
-When required we saw that staff were appropriately directive in a way that was firm but kind.
+We asked staff how they made sure that people's privacy and dignity were maintained and both staff told us independently they did this by seeking people's consent, ensuring privacy during personal care by closing doors and curtains for example, by knocking on people's bedroom doors before entering, and by giving people choice.
+During our inspection we observed that staff treated people in this way.
 We saw that care staff and the people who lived in the home related to each other in a relaxed and friendly way.
-Because we visited the service over two days with a gap in between we were able to see the progress that individual people had made since our first visit.
-This showed that care plans were being effective in helping people to achieve their desired goals.
 Care plans were reviewed at least six-weekly by a multi-disciplinary team.